NVIDIA-ISAAC-ROS/greenwave_monitor/README.md

 It provides the following features:

-1. A node that behaves like C++ based ros2 topic hz.
-I.E. subscribes to topics to determine the frame rate and latency. compared to ro2s topic hs the greenwave node is more performant, publishes ROS2 Diagnostics, and offers services to manage topics and expected frequencies.
+1. A node similar to a C++ based ros2 topic hz.
+I.E. subscribes to topics to determine the frame rate and latency. compared to ros2 topic hz the greenwave node is more performant, publishes Diagnostics, and offers services to manage topics and expected frequencies.

 2. A terminal based dashboard that displays the topic rates, latency, and status, and allows you to add/remove topics and set expected frequencies.